Take NY 9N north from the village of Elizabethtown.

 were mislead.
 After discovering an old post card of Rices

-Falls, we went back on the hunt.
+Falls, which was obviously not the location we posted, we went back on the hunt.
 Our thanks to Janet

 Cross, Elizabethtown Town Historian, for setting the record